zacharysgoldberg/Data-Analysis-Sound-Experiment-Project/README.md

 # Sound-Experiment
 Auditory test that measures how large a frequency difference is needed for reliable discrimination.
-Simpleaudio, numpy, matplotlib, and python 3.
-Various modules in use inlcuding, numpy, matplotlib, and simpleaudio

 ## Weber’s Law and Frequency Discrimination in Auditory Perception
 A change in a stimulus that will be just noticeable is a constant ratio of the original stimulus